JEE-dream-team/cs207-FinalProject/docs/milestone1.md

 Where “tuple” is the return value, as the tuple (function_value, gradient).

-If the user pass some variables that are not being initialized, the evaluate function will raise an Attribute error.
+*If the user passes variables that have not been initialized, the evaluate function will raise an Attribute error.*
 The user can continue to evaluate different functions using the same instance of an AD object by passing different functions to the “evaluate” method defined above.

 # Software Organization